 Grandparents make a difference in their grandchildren's lives.
 Time spent together manifests itself in healthier, happier grandchildren.
 Research shows that as many as 9 out of 10 adult grandchildren feel that their grandparents influenced their values and behaviors.
 Across the nation, inter-generational households are on the rise.
 Many children are raised by their grandparents.
 Today's grandparents are active and involved.
 They have valuable experience and knowledge to share.
-There are many gifts that grandparents can share with their grandchildren.
-Below are the six gifts that we learned about from Rev. Dr. Tanya Marie Eustace Campen at a recent grand-parenting conference, "Growing in Discipleship Together".
+Below are six gifts that grandparents can share with their grandchildren.

 As grandparents we all want to make the most of the precious family time we get to spend with our grandchildren.
 You can create deep, loving relationships with your grandchildren by sharing the things you love and by learning about what excites them.
 Whether you’re a full-time grandparent, a step-grandparent, or a long distance grandparent living thousands of miles away, you can find new ways to strengthen family ties and provide your grandchildren with joyful memories and valuable life lessons.